FL33TW00D/inline-wgsl/README.md

 Not a particularly robust solution.

+### TODO

-[ ] - Correct whitespacing
+- [ ] Correct white spacing
-[ ] - Translate error positions reported by naga to correct locations in Rust source.
+- [ ] Translate error positions reported by naga to correct locations in Rust source.